-Should you wish to complain about a temporary event notice activity or temporary event notice holder within the area of Daventry District Council, click on this link for contact details.
+Should you wish to complain about a temporary event notice activity or temporary event notice holder within the area of West Northants Council (Daventry Area), click on this link for contact details.

 Service Complaints, Appeals, Failed Application Redress, Other Redress and Local Government Ombudsman